Contact Us

 During negotiations, ask to speak with senior partners and get to know the firm from top to bottom.
 Note whether firm representatives are responsive, friendly, and helpful when it comes to your questions or even allowing you this insight.

-You should also be introduced to the staff member(s) who will be handling your account regularly.
+You should also be introduced to the team members who will handle your account regularly.
 If possible, let your team meet with them too.
 These are people you’ll be comfortable working with long-term through an arduous process, so a positive connection is important to read early.

 Moving Forward in Finding Your Audit Firm